Members

 Dr Cherylea Browne

-Dr Cherylea Browne is a Senior Lecturer in Human Anatomy within the School of Science, Western Sydney University, and an Adjunct Senior Lecturer within the School of Medical Sciences, Faculty of Medicine, UNSW Sydney.
+Dr Cherylea Browne is a Senior Lecturer in Human Anatomy within the School of Science, Western Sydney University, and an Adjunct Senior Lecturer within the School of Biomedical Sciences, UNSW Sydney.
 Her research focuses on a rare vestibular disorder called Mal de Debarquement Syndrome and understanding the underlying mechanisms of this disorder to develop novel treatment protocols.
-Cherylea is also involved in concussion/mild traumatic brain injury research and cochlear gene therapy.
+Cherylea is also involved in pain research and cochlear gene therapy.

 Associate Professor Elaine Burns